History

 The program “Cultivation”

-made by the great Yakut enlightener A.E.
+Made by the great Yakut enlightener A.E.
 Kulakovsky (Eksekyulyah Eleksey) involved the training of the local educated people for the future development of the Yakut region.

 At the beginning of the 20th century

-, in Yakutsk, 119 people attended a non-classical secondary school, 126 attended girl’s high school, 58 - the seminary, 117 – men’s religious school, 80 people - Women's Diocesan School and 36 people attended the seminary’s model school.
+In Yakutsk, 119 people attended a non-classical secondary school, 126 attended girl’s high school, 58 - the seminary, 117 – men’s religious school, 80 people - Women's Diocesan School and 36 people attended the seminary’s model school.
 Before the revolution some of the Sakha people studied in universities and institutes of Russia.

 M.K.
 Ammosov with participants of the 1st expedition of the Academy of Sciences in Yakutia.
 1925